DanielLiui/JIGSAWS-surgical-skill-prediction-using-temporal-CNN-and-neural-ODE-network/README.md

 <br>

 ## Installing packages
-Can activate program packages by activating virtual environment however that is done in in your IDE.
+Can install packages within a virtual environment by activating the virtual environment, however that is done in in your IDE.

 If you want to install packages on your local device, run:
 ```